 The pirate’s treasure was still at the bottom of the bay, and with the stupid amount of mana Alfie had used, was probably more than a bit valuable.
 The Valkyries could use it.

-There was the healer in the north, a flashpoint for a full-fledged Immortal war.
+There was the healer in the south, a flashpoint for a full-fledged Immortal war.
 Diving into the fray could be useful, although Iona would need to whisk the healer away somewhere nobody could find her – probably into the Immortal lands, where such people were welcomed.

 Then again, Immortals brought the trouble on themselves, and for millions of others in multiple other countries.
 So thoughtless.

 It was a healer that needed help though.
 Iona was indecisive.